519984307/coincoin/doc/init.md

 4d) CentOS

-Copy geekcashd.init to /etc/init.d/geekcashd.
-Test by running `service geekcashd start`.
+Copy coincoind.init to /etc/init.d/coincoind.
+Test by running `service coincoind start`.

-Using this script, you can adjust the path and flags to the geekcashd program by setting the GEEKCASHD and FLAGS environment variables in the file /etc/sysconfig/geekcashd.
+Using this script, you can adjust the path and flags to the coincoind program by setting the coincoind and FLAGS environment variables in the file /etc/sysconfig/coincoind.
 You can also use the DAEMONOPTS environment variable here.

 4e) Mac OS X

-Copy org.geekcash.geekcashd.plist into ~/Library/LaunchAgents.
-Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.geekcash.geekcashd.plist`.
+Copy org.coincoin.coincoind.plist into ~/Library/LaunchAgents.
+Load the launch agent by running `launchctl load ~/Library/LaunchAgents/org.coincoin.coincoind.plist`.

-This Launch Agent will cause geekcashd to start whenever the user logs in.
+This Launch Agent will cause coincoind to start whenever the user logs in.

-NOTE: This approach is intended for those wanting to run geekcashd as the current user.
+NOTE: This approach is intended for those wanting to run coincoind as the current user.
-You will need to modify org.geekcash.geekcashd.plist if you intend to use it as a Launch Daemon with a dedicated geekcash user.
+You will need to modify org.coincoin.coincoind.plist if you intend to use it as a Launch Daemon with a dedicated coincoin user.

 5. Auto-respawn
 -----------------------------------